Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Conclusions

 \section{Conclusions}

-In the current paper, we present an analytical solution for the flow in stratified inclined duct (SID) experiments within the \emph{high-advection/low-diffusion} (HALD) approximation introduced by \cite{Kaptein2020} for horizontal ducts.
-This approximation is derived for long ducts (i.e. with aspect ratio $\Gamma=H/L\ll 1$), small-inclination angles $\theta$ (including $\theta=0$ and slightly negative angles), small Reynolds number values ($\Rey\ll\Gamma^{-1}$), and large P\'eclet number values ($Pe=Re\,Sc\gg \Gamma^{-1}$), or in other words, large Schmidt number values $[\Sc\gg (\Rey\Gamma)^{-1}]$.
-Under these conditions, the flow gets organized in two homogeneous layers and depends only on one non-dimensional control parameter $\Upsilon=\Reg\Gamma/K$, where $\Reg$ is the gravitational Reynolds number and $K$ is a parameter that depends exclusively on the ratio $\Gamma^{-1}\tan \theta\approx \theta/\alpha$ with $\alpha$ the internal angle of the duct.
-Comparison with results from laboratory experiments confirm the existence of the HALD approximation, demonstrate the suitability of the analytical solution to describe the flow, and show that the range of validity extends beyond the restrictive conditions used to derive it.
+\CB{In the current paper, we present an analytical solution for the laminar flow in stratified inclined duct (SID) experiments within the HGV-A approximation, where the acronym stands for hydrostatic/gravitational/viscous balance in momentum and advective for density.
+This approximation is derived for long ducts ($A=L/H\gg 1$) and small-inclination angles $\theta$ (including $\theta=0$ and slightly negative angles).
+The Reynolds number has to be small enough for viscosity to dominate over inertia in the along-channel momentum equation, but diffusion is negligible in the density transport equation.
+This combination is only observed if $\Sc \gg 1$.
+Under these conditions, the flow gets organized in two homogeneous layers and the non-dimensional volume flow rate is given by $\Fr^*=\Reg (K\,A)^{-1}$, where $\Reg$ is the gravitational Reynolds number and $K$ is a geometrical parameter that depends exclusively on $A\sin \theta\approx \theta/\alpha$ with $\alpha$ the internal angle of the duct.}

-The main gain from the derivation of the HALD approximation and the analytical solution is that they provide new insights into the nature and dynamics of flows in SID experiments.
-The HALD approximation presents the relevant balances in the laminar regime, and it clearly exposes the two forcing mechanisms: a baroclinic pressure gradient due to the inclined interface and gravity in the along-duct direction.
-For $\theta/\alpha\gtrsim 1$, the inclination of the interface might be neglected, but for $\theta/\alpha\lesssim 1$, it is a crucial or even the main component of the forcing despite the fact the slope of the interface is small ($\approx 48\Gamma/131$ for $\theta=0$).
-Furthermore, within the HALD approximation, the control parameter $\Upsilon$ is equal to the Froude number $\Fr$, which represents the non-dimensional volume flux, or in other words, the magnitude of the along-channel velocity.
+\CB{A comparison with results from laboratory experiments has demonstrated that the analytical solution describes well the flow in the laminar regime and the time-averaged flow in the Holmboe waves regime.
+The HGV-A approximation presents the relevant balances in these two regimes, and it clearly exposes the two forcing mechanisms: a baroclinic pressure gradient due to the inclined interface and gravity in the along-duct direction due to the tilt of the duct.
+For $\theta/\alpha\gtrsim 1$, the inclination of the interface might be neglected, but for $\theta/\alpha\lesssim 1$, it is a crucial or even the main component of the forcing despite the fact the slope of the interface is small (e.g. $S'\approx 48/(131 A)$ for $\theta=0$).
+To make the link between horizontal and inclined ducts, \it is crucial to include both of these terms.}